-When shopping for these lights, you can choose how long you would like the length of festoon cable to be, the number of sockets, indoor or outdoor and of course, the type of bulb.
-Most DIY enthusiasts recommend energy saving LED bulbs.
+When shopping for these lights, you can choose how long you would like the length of the festoon cable to be, the number of sockets, indoor or outdoor, and of course, the type of bulb.
+Most DIY enthusiasts recommend energy-saving LED bulbs.
 Apart from LED or filament choices, you also have the option of a frosted or clear finish.

-Festoon lights are very common at weekend events, markets and festivals for a good reason.
-These lights are usually waterproof, so they are perfect to use outside, their design makes them ideal for covering a large area since they are meant to be strung across a fence or along stakes in the ground.
+Festoon lights are very common at weekend events, markets, and festivals for a good reason.
+These lights are usually waterproof, so they are perfect to use outside, their design makes them ideal for covering a large area since they are meant to be strung across a fence or along with stakes in the ground.
 These lights are an excellent choice if you want to create a casual, soft mood during your event.
-They shine they emit does not blind guests, yet provides a much nicer solution the usual outdoor event lighting found almost everywhere in Sydney.
+The shine they emit does not blind guests, yet provides a much nicer solution than the usual outdoor event lighting found almost everywhere in Sydney.

 For spontaneous parties, you can grab a string of lighting and just hang it over the table.
 This adds mood lighting without breaking your budget.
 You might break out the ladders to have the string installed properly but it will surely be worth it.

 The third would work well if you have a lot of bicycle rims around or if you can get your hand on a few of them.
 Simply fix the rims into a wall letting them overlap and then wind festoon lighting around the rims.